You're my best friend

 - Friends with Benefits feature Mila Kunis and Justin Timberlake as another such pair.
 They have this setup because they're too busy to go dating.
 Complications arise when Romance Ensues.

 - In the TV movie Stone Cold, Chief Jesse Stone and Abby have this kind of relationship until she's murdered by a serial killer.

 - Ted and Annie in Bridesmaids — she hates him, but the sex is great.
 When she "dumps" him, he drives off with the line "you're no longer my number three!"

-- The Guardian: Fisher, one of the Coast Guard rescue swimmer trainees starts hooking up with a school teacher named Emily.
-He tells her the he can do casual, but at the end, after he's finished training, he comes to her and says, "I can't do casual."
+- The Guardian: Fisher, one of the Coast Guard rescue swimmer trainees starts to hook up with a school teacher named Emily.
+He tells her that he can do casual, but at the end, after he's finished training, he comes to her and says, "I can't do casual."
 Fortunately for him, she agrees.

 - In the The Student Nurses, Dr. Casper suggests that he and Phred become friends in this scene, it's revealed that Phred thinks that they should have this kind of relationship.NSFW

 - Given a horror spin in the (NSFW) short film Fuck Buddies, in what initially appears to be a quirky "mumblecore" indie rom-com about the relationship between two friends and room-mates becoming increasingly complicated by this trope starts getting darker when it gradually becomes clear that a seemingly malevolent supernatural force is manipulating them into doing so.
 Specifically, the ghost of their unborn future son trying to gain existence.